Healthdirect Free Australian health advice you can count on.

 • being overweight, which puts more load onto the plantar fascia

-Pain from plantar fasciitis may be worse when you first get out of bed.
+Pain from plantar fasciitis may be worse when you first get out of bed in the morning.

-It may also get worse when walking after you have been sitting still for a while.
-The pain is usually felt in the sole of the foot and the bottom of the heel.
+It may also get worse when you start walking after you have been sitting still for a while.
+The pain is usually felt in the sole of the foot and the bottom of your heel.
 It usually eases after a few minutes of walking.

 Achilles tendinitis